 - The DRC has seen some requests that have been based on fear of the unknown when it comes to having new roommates.
 We encourage students to consider how living on-campus provides access to Resident Advisors who can support students in navigating roommate agreements, challenges with neighbors, or a possible move to another on-campus unit without having to break a lease or being financially responsible for unexpected events.

 What is the process for requesting a two-year housing exemption due to a disability ?

-- If you are unsure if you have a disability, or do not know what type of disability, select "other" (in the application) and write a note about why you should be exempted from the housing requirement.
-Feel free to skip any questions that do not apply to you, or write, "I don't know" or "Not Applicable".
+- If you are unsure if you have a disability, or do not know what type of disability, select "other" (in the Online Student Application) and write a note about why you should be exempted from the housing requirement.
+Feel free to skip any questions that do not apply to you, or write "I don't know" or "Not Applicable".

 Can I appeal a decision if I am not granted a two-year housing exemption?

 If a student is not satisfied with the outcome, they may appeal the decision.
 Information about the campus grievance options can be found on the DRC's Forms webpage.